7 Situations to Review Your Job Architecture

 • Does the job data model fit the system’s structure and data fields?

-Any HRIS-implementation begins with the supplier asking for your job architecture to be brought into the new software.
+Any HRIS implementation begins with the supplier asking for your job architecture to be brought into the new software.
 Not having high-quality job data ready will lead to a delay in the implementation project.
 It’s not so much about data conversion and migration into a format that can be exported to the system.
-It’s more about bringing unstructured data into a system where it can’t be structured any more.
+It’s more about bringing unstructured data into a system that can’t be structured anymore.
 No one will realize until major problems arise.
 No one will realize why certain practices don’t seem to work.
 The better solution would be to build or update a job architecture before implementing a new HRIS.

 7. Dealing With a Large Merger or Acquisition